Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 To find the best trailer sailer, you need to balance the total tow weight, the ease of rig setup at the boat ramp, and the boat’s draft.
 Shallow draft boats with centerboards are the easiest to launch and retrieve.

 Is a Hunter 27 trailerable?

-No. The Hunter 27 is a larger fixed-keel cruiser built from 1974 to 1984.
+No. The Hunter 27 is a one of those fixed-keel larger boats built from 1974 to 1984.
 The boat’s displacement is 7,000 pounds, not including trailer and gear.
 That alone makes it too heavy to tow by all but the beefiest diesel trucks.

 Furthermore, the fixed keels had drafts between 3.25 and 5 feet, all of which are too much for most boat ramps.
 In short, the standard Hunter Marine 27 is too big to tow for most people.

 On the other hand, Hunter has made several good trailer sailers over the years.
 For example, the Hunter 240 and 260 were explicitly designed for trailering.
 They have drainable water ballast and shallow keel/centerboard drafts less than two feet.